cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 After we "get" the element, we use the [should](/api/commands/should) assertion method to verify it has the correct text value.

-Add the following test inside the `describe` block:
+Add the following test inside the `describe` block, right below the first test:

 <code-group>
 <code-block label="src/components/Stepper.cy.js" active>